 'The start of something so magical'

 Hundreds of people turned out for Plainview's Pride events, bringing tears to McClellan's eyes throughout the day.
-Roxi read to 100 or so people while others visited vendors inside Jurgens' shop.
+Roxi read to 100 or so people while others visited vendors inside Jurrens' shop.
 A local Methodist pastor gave "glitter blessings," drawing hearts with glitter paint on hands.

 The two drag shows sold out the day before, bringing more than 140 adults to see performers from Austin and the Twin Cities.
 The shows themselves were bawdy parties filled with dancing, confetti, jokes and music.